 Whether you have fence posts, mailbox posts, or other types of wood posts, Flex Seal can help provide a protective barrier.

-Additionally, other products of Flex Seal have inhibitors that protect the posts from fungus and mold.
+Also, if you’re concerned about fungus or mold—trust me, I’ve seen some posts go from great to gross—some Flex Seal products contain inhibitors that keep those nasties away.
 Using Flex Seal can help extend the lifetime of wood posts by protecting them from various outdoor environmental elements.

 Flex Seal Used in Wood Floors

-Flex Seal is not recommended for use on wood floors.
+You know, Flex Seal gets a lot of love for being this versatile, do-it-all kind of product.
+But when it comes to wood floors, I’d steer clear.
 Flex Seal may create a slippery surface that can be dangerous, especially if applied to a high-traffic area.

 Flex Seal Used in Wood Fence